Balao Halfbeak

 Key Features

-- Extremely elongated lower jaw (the 'beak') with a very short upper jaw
+- Extremely elongated lower jaw with a much shorter upper jaw

 When You’ll See Them